jamesjharper/integra8/README.md

 ## Suites
 A `Suites` can be declared with the `#[Suite]` decoration.
-`Suites` are a groupings of `tests`, `setups`, `tear downs` and other `suites`, which can be used to influence execution, failure, and concurrency behavior.
+`Suites` are a groupings of `tests`, `setups`, `tear downs` and other `suites`, which can be used to change execution, failure, and concurrency behavior.

 Within Integra8, the component execution order is
 1. `Setups`